kimutai-codes/blog/posts/looking-at-the-pursuit-of-sexual-purity-from-a-different-angle.md

 The speaker has more resources on this and you can checkout [his website](https://www.penstrokes.co.ke/author/ernest/).You will be blessed✨

-This was part one concerning this topic.Part two will be held in the same place, Deliverance Church Gangundo rd campus on 5th Dec from 3 PM.Pastor T will be the speaker.Purpose to attend.
+This was part one concerning this topic.Part two will be held in the same place, Deliverance Church Umoja Gangundo rd campus on 5th Dec from 3 PM.Pastor T will be the speaker.Purpose to attend.
 Itakujenga mbaya